sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 A driver that uses large amounts of memory can influence this metric by having the memory manager write data into the hiberfile.
 Or, a startup application can cause large amounts of data to be read on the resume path.
 In these cases, the Superfetch service ensures that data is included into the hiberfile to avoid slow random faulting on the resume path.

-**Note**
+> [!NOTE]
-Hard drive physical performance characteristics, such as sequential write throughput, also affects this metric.
+> Hard drive physical performance characteristics, such as sequential write throughput, also affects this metric.

 **Analysis and Remediation Steps**

 Identifying the specific components that contribute to the longer hiberfile write durations requires detailed memory analysis and is beyond the scope of this document.
 However, each running driver and service can contribute to this metric by retaining large memory allocations.
 The number and footprint of the startup applications, and of other components that read data during startup, can also influence this metric.

 ### <a href="" id="oo-bios-initialization-duration"></a>BIOS Initialization Duration